 About Our Diocese: History

-About the Diocese of Western Europe
+About the Diocesan Region of Western Europe

 We are currently preparing an overview of our presence in Western Europe for this new site.
 In the meantime, we offer the below information on its central Cathedral, located in Geneva.